ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <!-- Snowplow stops plowing -->
 ```

 You will need to update the {{CLOUDFRONT DOMAIN}} with the Cloudfront subdomain details you created as part of the [collector setup](https://github.com/snowplow/snowplow/wiki/setting-up-cloudfront-collector).
 (If you are using a version of Snowplow hosted by the Snowplow team, we will provide you with a Cloudfront domain to enter.)
 It will look something like `d3rkrsqld9gmqf`.
 If you are using a different collector the Cloudfront collector (e.g. the Clojure collector), you will need to use the `setCollectorUrl` method instead.
-For full instructions on all the options available for setting the collector endpoint, see the [Javascript tracker technical documentation](Javascript-Tracker).
+For full instructions on all the options available for setting the collector endpoint, see the [JavaScript Tracker technical documentation](Javascript-Tracker).

 The calls to `setAppId` and `setCookieDomain` are optional: the first is used if you are running Snowplow across different applications and want to distinguish data for each easily. `setCookieDomain` is used if you are tracking users across multiple subdomains e.g. 'blog.mysite.com', 'www.mysite.com', 'mysite.com'.
-Full instructions on the use of both these methods can be found in the [Javascript tracker technical documentation](Javascript-Tracker).
+Full instructions on the use of both these methods can be found in the [JavaScript Tracker technical documentation](Javascript-Tracker).

 If you are hosting your own Snowplow JavaScript file (see the guide to [Self-hosting snowplow.js] (https://github.com/snowplow/snowplow/wiki/Self-hosting-snowplow-js)), then you need to update the tag above, swapping your own {{CLOUDFRONT DOMAIN}} (the one from which you serve sp.js in for ours: